Skip to main content

 Add a new tag

-• Login to your Google Ads account and select the website you want to add the tag to.
+1. Log in to your Google Ads account and select the website you want to add the tag to.

-• Alternatively, you can add it to your workspace from this page.
+4. Search for and select the TrafficGuard Site Tracker Tag.
+Alternatively, you can add it to your workspace from this page.

-• To combat the natural GTM delay, choosing the right trigger is vital for speed:
+To combat the natural GTM delay, choosing the right trigger is vital for speed:

-• Page view (Recommended): Fires as soon as the browser begins loading.
+• Page view (recommended): Fires as soon as the browser begins loading.
 Use this to ensure TrafficGuard starts protecting your site as early as possible.

 • DOM ready: Waits until the HTML structure is loaded.
 Use this only if your tag needs to "read" specific text or elements on your page.

 • Window loaded: This is the slowest option.
 It waits for every image and script to finish.
-Avoid this for TrafficGuard as it allows bots to interact with your site before the protection is even active.
+Avoid this for TrafficGuard, as it allows bots to interact with your site before the protection is even active.

 Why GTM integration can feel slower than direct TG site tag integration?